Kacy Andrews: Career

-Hyperion

 Kacy spent nine years in production and project development at Hyperion.
 She moved from position of production assistant to operations manager, assistant to the co-owner, writer, director and associate producer.
 She has worked on various feature films, television series, theater and animation, including as associate producer on Miramax's Playing by Heart starring Sean Connery and Angelina Jolie.
 Her projects includes films and shows that starred such actors as Louie Anderson (Life with Louie), Linda Cardellini (Bone Chillers), and other projects like HBO's Happily Ever After: Fairy Tales for Every Child (with stars like Denzel Washington and Whoopi Goldberg) and the Oz Kids (with Jonathan Taylor Thomas).

-Bigfoot Entertainment

 In 2003 her consulting work at Bigfoot Productions in Asia led to the creation of the Bigfoot Entertainment and the International Academy of Film and Television with founder Michael Gleissner.
 The company is located in Cebu, Philippines with offices and additional schools in Hong Kong and Los Angeles.
 In October 2010, they purchased the facilities of Majestic Crest Theatre in Westwood, California as a venue to showcase their films.
-In November 2010, Kacy leads the launching of Bigfoot Ascendant Distribution (formerly Ascendant Pictures) which will be the foreign and domestic sales arm of Bigfoot.
+In November 2010, Kacy led the launching of Bigfoot Ascendant Distribution (formerly Ascendant Pictures) which will be the foreign and domestic sales arm of Bigfoot.

-As CEO of Bigfoot Entertainment Kacy has produced films such as The Curiosity of Chance, Irreversi (Estella Warren), Midnight Movie, Within, Hui Lu, The Girl With No Number and Deep Gold (Bebe Pham).
+As CEO of Bigfoot Entertainment Kacy has produced films such as The Curiosity of Chance, Irreversi (Estella Warren), Midnight Movie, Within, The Girl With No Number and Deep Gold (Bebe Pham).
 She has also produced documentaries, 9000 Needles and USS Cooper: Return to Ormoc Bay as well as reality series' Hollywood Boot Camp.